ElectronNET/Electron.NET/README.md

 ## 🙋‍♀️🙋‍♂ Contributing

-Feel free to submit a pull request if you find any bugs (to see a list of active issues, visit the [Issues section](https://github.com/ElectronNET/Electron.NET/issues).
+Feel free to submit a pull request if you find any bugs.
+To see a list of active issues, visit the [Issues section](https://github.com/ElectronNET/Electron.NET/issues).

 Please make sure all commits are properly documented.

 ## 🧪 Working with this Repo